mcmanusniall/UPPEAL/README.md

 Author: Niall McManus (nmcman01@student.bbk.ac.uk)

-Welcome to ‘**Privacy-Preserving Unsupervised Entity Alignment for Heterogeneous Knowledge Graphs using Pre-Trained Language Models and Homomorphic Encryption**’.
+# Welcome to ‘Privacy-Preserving Unsupervised Entity Alignment for Heterogeneous Knowledge Graphs using Pre-Trained Language Models and Homomorphic Encryption’.

 First, please have a look at the associated paper ‘*Privacy-Preserving Unsupervised Entity Alignment for Heterogeneous Knowledge Graphs using Pre-Trained Language Models and Homomorphic Encryption*’ by McManus (2023).
 The motivation behind this project and how to run this package are explained below, but this paper provides the technical detail behind the approach. **If you simply want to execute this code, then please refer to the section named ‘How do I run this code?’ at the end of this file.**

 *Note: This package was developed using Python 3.10.12 on a Microsoft Azure ‘Standard_NC4as_T4_v3’ virtual machine with 4 AMD EPYC 7V12 (Rome) vCPUs, 28GiB RAM and 16GiB NVIDIA T4 GPU, and Linux Ubuntu 22.04.*

-**Project Details.**
+### Project Details.

 This project’s primary goal was to develop an embedding-based entity alignment (EA) method that can be conducted in an unsupervised, privacy-preserving manner.
 Currently, no known EA method exists that can be applied to privacy-critical settings, whereby two parties are required to conduct entity alignment between their respective knowledge graphs (KGs) while ensuring that the opposing party can never access the underlying data of their graph.